latinos/PlotsConfigurations/README.md

     testmatch    = 3 days
     nextweek     = 1 week

+If some of your jobs have failed because the wall clock time have been exceeded, you can resubmit the failed ones by going into the jobs directory (the one set in `userConfig.py`), and changing the queue using the following command:

+    for i in *jid; do sed -i "s/longlunch/workday/g" ${i/jid/jds}; condor_submit ${i/jid/jds}; done

 For quick tests you can run interactively by just typing `mkShapesMulti.py --pycfg=configuration.py`.
 Use `mkShapesMulty.py --help` for more options.
 You can also run interactively but submitting jobs in parallel with the command `mkShapesMulti.py --pycfg=configuration.py --doThreads=True`.